 When do we find out who is in my form?

 What is the planner.
 How do I use it?

 It is a book which contains lots of useful information.
-It’s main purpose is to help you to organise your homework.
+Its main purpose is to help you to organise your homework.
 You write in what homework you have been given and when it is due in.
-Teachers might also write in your planner if they want to pass on some information to your form tutor or your parent or guardian.
-We ask you to get your parent or guardian to look through your planner and sign it once a week.
-Your form tutor will check it as well.
+Teachers might also write in your planner if they want to pass on some information to your form tutor or your parent or carer.
+We ask you to get your parent or carer to look through your planner and sign it once a week.
+Your Form Tutor will check it as well.

 What do we do in form time?

 Form time is from 8:45 to 9:10.
 We have assemblies in that time two mornings a week.
 On one of the other mornings your form tutor will check your planners (they will probably get you to do some silent reading in that time).
 On another morning you go through the ‘Thought for the Week’.
 This is a topic that the whole school discusses and learns about.
-On a Friday morning we might have a quiz or a challenge where you can earn point towards the form cup.
+On a Friday morning we might have a quiz or a challenge where you can earn points towards the Form Cup.

 Clubs, Trips and Library

 What types of clubs are there?

 There are loads, ranging from Sports, Drama, Science, Art and History.
 Some happen at lunch time, others are afterschool.
 If a club is at a lunch time the teacher running that club can give you an early lunch pass so you can go to the front of the dinner queue.

 Do we go on a trip in Year 7?